Does Genetic Testing Affect Life Insurance?

 While the woman was able to take steps to lessen her risk of cancer, she was unable to secure life insurance to protect her family—a Catch 22.

 “I’m glad I’m being more proactive to reduce my cancer risk.
 But I also want my family to have some security if the worst happened,” she said.

 The loophole for the insurance company was that the Genetic Information Nondiscrimination Act, passed in 2008 to prohibit health insurers from denying coverage based on gene mutations, does not apply to life insurance, disability insurance, or long-term care insurance.
 Life insurance agents will not be surprised to hear this.
 After all, the stark reality is that life insurance is the only industry in America that not only allows, but revolves around, genetic discrimination.

 So, we’ve established that it’s possible and passable for life insurers to take genetic testing into account when determining rates and approvals.
 But what if you don’t offer that information?
 Can they ask?
-The New York Times ran an article in 2014 titled, “Fearing Punishment for Bad Genes.”
+The NPR published an article in 2018 titled, 'Genetic Tests Can Hurt Your Chances of Getting Some Types of Insurance.'
 Here’s an excerpt that effectively answers this question:

-Given Dr. Green’s insight, we would not be surprised to see active lawmaking on this topic in the foreseeable future.
+Given Catherine Theroux's insight, we would not be surprised to see active lawmaking on this topic in the foreseeable future.